-(3) The number and gross transaction value of tickets sold includes primary tickets only and excludes tickets sold for the 2012 Olympics.
-These metrics include tickets sold during the period regardless of event timing except for our promoted events in our owned or operated venues and in certain European territories where these tickets are reported as the events occur.
-The total number of tickets sold reported above for 2013, 2012 and 2011 excludes approximately 250 million, 255 million and 256 million, respectively, of tickets sold using our Ticketmaster systems, through season seat packages and our venue clients' box offices, for which we do not receive a fee.
+The number of tickets sold includes primary tickets only and excludes tickets sold for the 2012 Olympics.
+This metric includes tickets sold during the year regardless of event timing except for our promoted events in our owned or operated venues and in certain European territories where these tickets are reported as the events occur.
+The total number of tickets sold reported above for 2014, 2013 and 2012 excludes approximately 300 million, 301 million and 284 million, respectively, of estimated tickets sold using our Ticketmaster systems, through season seat packages and our venue clients' box offices, for which we do not receive a fee.